vic/flake-file/README.md

 **flake-file** lets you generate a clean, maintainable `flake.nix` from modular options, using [flake-parts](https://flake.parts/).

 It makes your flake configuration modular and based on the Nix module system.
-This means you can use `lib.mkDefault` or anything you normally do on Nix modules, and have them reflected on flake schema values.
+This means you can use `lib.mkDefault` or anything you normally do with Nix modules, and have them reflected in flake schema values.

 <table><tr><td>